FIRST QUARTER: at 4:59 pm AEST* on 4th December to all day on 11th December. (No sowing on 4th.)

-This is a good phase for sowing and planting out suitable fruiting annuals (we eat the fruit or seed-bearing part), flowering annuals, sowing green manures and applying liquid fertilisers.
+This is a good phase for sowing and planting out fruiting annuals (we eat the fruit or seed-bearing part), flowering annuals, sowing green manures and applying liquid fertilisers.
 Also a good phase for grafting, budding and pruning for fast regrowth.

-This is a good phase for sowing or planting suitable root crops and deciduous perennials (including fruit trees), winter pruning, taking cuttings of deciduous perennials, and applying solid fertilisers.
+This is a good phase for sowing or planting root crops and suitable evergreen perennials, dividing plants, and applying solid fertilisers.
 Also a good phase to take semi-hardwood cuttings of evergreen perennials.

 * AEST (Australian Eastern Standard Time) is 10 hours ahead of Greenwich Mean Time (GMT).

-• ACT, NSW, QLD, TAS and VIC: currently add one hour to AEST for daylight saving.
+• ACT, NSW, TAS and VIC: currently add one hour to AEST for daylight saving.

 • WA: currently subtract 2 hours from AEST.

 • New Zealand: currently add 3 hours to AEST for daylight saving.

 As converting AEST to local time zones can be confusing for gardeners, it is easy to find the local time for the change of phase by going to Time converter.

 Enter ‘Sydney Australia’ and the time of the change of phase.
 In the second line, enter the capital city closest to your local time zone.
 Then click on the ‘Convert time’ button.
 Or use The time now.